 Explore a mix of retail, restaurants, and entertainment in an open-air environment, known to be frequented by celebrities.
 The Farmers Market - located on the same grounds - is home to more than 100 shops, grocers, and eateries in an al-fresco setting.

 Students will get either a half-day or whole-day of fun at an area amusement park!
 In the past, we've visited Six Flags and Knott's Berry Farm.

 Each academic program may also take subject matter specific excursions to help round out the student experience.

-Your Resident Advisor (RA) will live on your hall to create a community, provide support, plan activities and help you get the most out of your stay at UCLA.
-Other members of the Summer Springboard staff also live on campus and are available to support students and tackle emergencies, 24 hours a day.
+Summer Springboard staff live on each floor to create a community, provide support, plan activities, and help students get the most out of their program.
+Other members of the Summer Springboard staff, including the Campus Director, Assistant Campus Director, and other staff also reside within the dorms during the course of the program and are available to support students and address emergencies, 24 hours a day.

 The university is committed to providing a healthy, smoke-free environment for students, faculty and staff.
-Accordingly, no smoking is permitted in student rooms or inside buildings, including lounges and balconies.
+Accordingly, no smoking or vaping is permitted in student rooms or inside buildings, including lounges and balconies.

-Note: The program takes place in Los Angeles at the conference and training center on the University of California Los Angeles campus (UCLA).
+Note: Summer Springboard's program takes place in Los Angeles on the University of California Los Angeles (UCLA) campus.
 It is not run by UCLA and they are not responsible for the Summer Springboard program in any way.